 There are three primary ways that acupuncture can help with weight loss.

 First of all, acupuncture helps balance hormones.
-Acupuncture can increase endorphins, which reduce cravings and generally make you feel more positive.
+Acupuncture can increase endorphins, which reduce cravings and generally make you feel more optimistic.
 This can help reduce binge eating.

 It also decreases the hormones that contribute to weight gain.
-Dr. Burak Bahar and his team at the Ankara Physical Medicine and Rehabilitation Training and Research Hospital in Ankara, Turkey found that both leptin and insulin levels dropped with acupuncture.
+Dr Burak Bahar and his team at the Ankara Physical Medicine and Rehabilitation Training and Research Hospital in Ankara, Turkey, found that both leptin and insulin levels dropped with acupuncture.
 Leptin regulates fat storage and metabolism and stimulates the feeling of being full.
 Insulin regulates carbohydrate and fat metabolism and the absorption of glucose from the blood.
-This finding suggests that acupuncture may actually reduce the hormones that lead to overeating.
+This finding suggests that acupuncture may reduce the hormones that lead to overeating.

 The third way that acupuncture helps with weight loss is by reducing stress.
 Cortisol, the stress hormone, can affect weight in several ways.
 It disrupts digestion, contributes to depression and escalates your “fight or flight” response.
 If you feel overwhelmed, you are more likely to binge for emotional reasons and to assume you have no time to prepare healthy meals.